goatchurchprime/godot_multiplayer_networking_workbench/README.md

 ## Installation

 This should run in Godot 4.2 or higher.
 The reusable component is in `addons/player-networking`
-Its logic is embedded in a control panel that you can make invisible and operate externally with a restricted set of options tuned to your application, or be made interactive for the purpose of debugging.
+The system logic is embedded in a control panel that you can make invisible and operate externally with a restricted set of options tuned to your application, but it is exposed for the purpose of debugging.

-The **MQTT** addon is distributed with this application, since it is pure GDScript.
+The pure GDScript **MQTT** addon is distributed with this application.

 The **WebRTC** binaries are about 20Mb for each platform (except HTML5, which gets them for free) and are not part of the Godot executable.
 You need to download the version from [godotengine/webrtc-native](https://github.com/godotengine/webrtc-native/releases) and unzip as a toplevel `webrtc` directory in your project.

+Finally search for the **twovoip** addon in the AssetLib and install it.
-To enable **VoIP (Voice over IP)**, download the latest precompiled GDExtension from https://github.com/goatchurchprime/two-voip-godot-4/releases and set it as the directory `addons/twovoip`.
-This plugin uses the standard [Opus Voice Compression codec](https://opus-codec.org/) and provides `AudioEffectOpusChunked` to do realtime compression from an Audio Bus, and `AudioStreamOpusChunked` to run the decompressor directly into an Audio Player.
+This precompiled plugin uses the standard [Opus Voice Compression codec](https://opus-codec.org/) and provides `AudioEffectOpusChunked` to do realtime compression from an Audio Bus, and `AudioStreamOpusChunked` to run the decompressor directly into an Audio Player.
+If you have any problem with this VoIP system, try the [two-voip-godot-4](https://github.com/goatchurchprime/two-voip-godot-4) demo project directly which will test whether it's picking up the microphone and compressing and playing back audio properly.

 ## Operation